citusdata/citus_docs/sharding/data_modeling.rst

 **Multi-Tenant Application**

   These are typically SaaS applications that serve other companies, accounts, or organizations.
 Most SaaS applications are inherently relational.
+They have a natural dimension on which to distribute data across nodes: just shard by tenant_id.

-By sharding on customer_id, Citus gives you the ability to scale out your database with full SQL coverage, so you don’t have to give up the relational semantics you need, like joins, foreign key constraints, transactions, ACID, consistency.
-By scaling out, your app gets to use a much bigger memory, compute, and disk footprint.
+  Citus enables you to scale out your database to millions of tenants without having to re-architect your application.
+You can keep the relational semantics you need, like joins, foreign key constraints, transactions, ACID, and consistency.

   * **Examples**: Websites which host store-fronts for other businesses, such as a digital marketing solution, or a sales automation tool.
   * **Characteristics**: Queries relating to a single tenant rather than joining information across tenants.
 This includes OLTP workloads for serving web clients, and OLAP workloads that serve per-tenant analytical queries.
 Having dozens or hundreds of tables in your database schema is also an indicator for the multi-tenant data model.